chgrier/pull-the-cord-iOS-native/README.md

 ```

 ######Features:
-- CoreLocation to trigger alerts when entering a user-specified region
+- CoreLocation to trigger alerts when entering a user-specified region.
+- MapKit for mapping routes and stations.
--
+    - MKOverlayRenderer

+- AVFoundation to create audible alerts.
+- UILocalNotification provides nofications when app is running in the background